While pickleball has become my passion in recent years I do still play racquetball once a week with friends.

 - Some reports of durability issues with the nose support cracking

-Best Protective Glasses to Wear Over Glasses (Prescription)?
+Best Protective Glasses to Wear Over Prescription Glasses?

-Large Enough: Unfortunately, many protective eyewear is marketed as being appropriate to fit over glasses but often times that it far from the truth.
+Large Enough: Unfortunately, a lot of protective eyewear is marketed as being appropriate to fit over glasses but often times that is far from the truth.
 Goggles that are too small will be uncomfortable and trying to squeeze your glasses under a small pair of goggles you’ll just end up being miserable and possibly just having to take them off mid-game.
 Common problems are the frames putting pressure on your temples and/or nose bridge, digging into your skin or even causing headaches from the pressure.

-Several years ago I had Lasik surgery on my eyes so no longer need googles that go over my prescription glasses.
+Several years ago I had Lasik surgery on my eyes so no longer need goggles that go over my prescription glasses.
 I feel lucky now that I don’t have to deal with this issue but even when I did wear glasses I was NOT able to find good quality goggles designed for racket sports AND also specifically made to be worn over glasses.
 So while researching I gave up on finding the perfect solution and opened up to the possibility of finding any kind of protective eyewear.
-So I looked to other general sports googles and protective shooting eye protection and narrowed it down to two good picks for eyeglass wearers:

 Over-Spec Ballistic Glasses

-The have a comfortable fit and are made to be worn over any standard prescription eyeglasses.
-The slip resistant materials is also a nice feature since it helps hold to your head even when sweaty.
+They have a comfortable fit and are made to be worn over any standard prescription eyeglasses.
+The slip-resistant materials is also a nice feature since it helps hold to your head even when sweaty.
 From a safety standpoint, these goggles exceed most sporting glasses because they are made for shooting: the ballistic rated lenses give up to four times greater impact protection than ANSI Z87.1, and also comply with military standard MIL-PRF-31013.

 The other place I looked was just general safety goggles (not specific to racquetball, squash or other racket sports) and found these Wide-Vision Anti-Fog Safety Goggles by Neiko.
 While they are not really made for sports, I don’t see any reason for that to keep you from trying them out.